-From Tokyo to New Zealand, why Black Lives Matter
+From Tokyo to New Zealand, why Black lives matter

 Mio Kosaka, another participant, said she had been a victim of discrimination at times while growing up in Beijing and Tokyo, because her parents were Japanese and Chinese.

-“I think it is so wrong to discriminate based on appearance, and I wanted to relay the message that the American people have allies in Japan,” said Kosaka, who is studying design at a U.S. college.
+“I think it is so wrong to discriminate based on appearance, and I wanted to relay the message that the American people have allies in Japan,” said Ms. Kosaka, who is studying design at a college in the United States.

 “Some people don’t even know there is discrimination.
 Awareness needs to be raised,” she added.

-The demonstrators were pushed into action by the May 25 death of Floyd, a black man who said he could not breathe as a white Minneapolis police officer pushed his knee against his neck for nearly 9 minutes.
+The demonstrators were pushed into action by the May 25 death of George Floyd, a black man who said he could not breathe as a white Minneapolis police officer pushed his knee against his neck for nearly nine minutes.

 “When George Floyd took his last breath, it allowed the rest of us to breathe,” social activist Julia Whaipooti told the crowd, according to the news organization Stuff.

-Note: Editor’s note: As a public service, the Monitor has removed the paywall for all our coronavirus coverage.
-It’s free.